 Our third finding demonstrated that individuals who report more habitual use of Facebook experienced lower levels of psychological distress after social exclusion in the cyberball task.
 This finding is consistent with prior work highlighting the potential role of social media in alleviating psychological distress following social exclusion or rejection (Chiou et al., 2015; Knausenberger et al., 2015; Knowles et al., 2015).
 Social media platforms can offer meaningful social connection and support to users (Best et al., 2014; Grieve et al., 2013; Ledbetter et al., 2011).
 The habitual use of social media can be a cost-efficient and stable channel through which people obtain social support, and thus may play a protective role against stressful social situations, such as social exclusion.
 Prior literature that investigated the role of social media in people’s response to social exclusion often implemented an experimental paradigm in which participants are exposed to a Facebook icon (Knausenberger et al., 2015) or a Facebook page (Knowles et al., 2015).
 Although these studies provide causal evidence of the role of social media in alleviating distress from social exclusion, they do not provide information on whether natural use of social media can exacerbate or alleviate psychological distress from social exclusion.
 The current study adds to the prior literature and highlights more habitual use of Facebook may provide individuals with a low-cost way of building social connections and receiving social support, thereby leading to less psychological distress after social exclusion.

 The current findings should be interpreted in the context of limitations and tradeoffs in our study design.
 First, data were collected between 2011 and 2013, when Facebook was relatively more popular among adolescents (Pew Research Center, 2013).
-Since then, a number of social media platforms with different affordances (Meshi et al., 2020) have become more widely used by adolescents (e.g., Snapchat and Tik Tok; Meshi et al., 2020).
+Since then, a number of social media platforms with different affordances (Meshi et al., 2020) have become more widely used by adolescents (e.g., Snapchat and Tik Tok).
 Thus, more research is needed to understand how these newer platforms may be linked to people’s neural and psychological responses to social exclusion.
 Second, the current study sample (16- to 17-year old adolescent males) was selected as adolescents undergo crucial neural maturation during this time period (Crone & Dahl, 2012; Pfeifer et al., 2011).
 However, focusing on this sample may limit the generalizability of our results to the broader adolescent population.
 Future studies that recruit samples from diverse age ranges and other genders could help illuminate if findings from this study can be generalized more broadly across adolescents.
 Third, our study provides correlational results on the link between Facebook use and neural responses to exclusion.
 Future studies that utilize controlled experiments or longitudinal designs could help elucidate the causal effects of social media use on people’s psychological and neural responses to social exclusion.

 Social exclusion is painful, distressing, and threatens our fundamental needs of belongingness and connection with others (Williams, 2009).
 As social media is increasingly used to facilitate social interaction (Baym et al., 2004), it may also alter the way humans experience and respond to social exclusions.
 Results from the current study highlight links between adolescents’ Facebook use and their neural response to social exclusion.
 In addition, participants who reported more automated and habitual use of Facebook showed lower levels of psychological distress following social exclusion.
 Together, these results highlight the potential role of social media in protecting against the psychological distress from social exclusion.
 As social media provides convenient means of social connection and support, its usage may potentially shift how we react to social exclusion at both psychological and neural levels, thereby alleviating the perceived distress of social exclusion.